xairy/raw-gadget/docs/setup_raspberry-pi.md

     You might need to change the [UDC device and driver names](/README.md#usb-device-controllers);

-15. Make sure that you see the letter `x` being entered on the host.
+15. Make sure that you see the letter `X` being entered on the host.

     With this step, you confirmed that Raw Gadget is working properly.